Umbrien/haskell-learn/blockchain/pz-1/README.md

 - Proof of Work realisation: nonce is proof: unique number, which if added to block contents, will give beautiful hash (starting with n 0s)

 - Genesis block generates some balance out of nowhere for demo purposes
+- Genesis block is considered valid, validating occurs to blocks that come after it

 # What already exists